Last Updated on: 24th August 2024, 10:55 pm

 The colorful hills you see in front of you can indeed be hiked through for an up-close view.
 But if you only have a day in Death Valley, you won’t have time if you want to see all the other sites mentioned below.

-As we’ll cover in a future guide, the Gower Gulch/Golden Canyon Loop is the best way to experience this scenery from up close.
+As you can read about here, the Gower Gulch/Golden Canyon Loop is the best way to experience this scenery from up close.

 But who, you may be wondering, was Zabriskie?
 Christian B. Zabriskie (1864-1936) was the general manager of the Pacific Coast Borax Company.